 Sweep off your stones and enjoy your new path!

 I also used remaining stones to create a small bench on our front walk.
-I can sit here and watch the kids ride bikes.
+I can sit there and watch the kids ride bikes.
 I’m planning to make a larger one in the backyard as well.
-Another use I found using the same principle was lining a hugelkulture bed.
+Another use is making a small vertical wall to line garden beds.
+Urbanite could make some really gorgeous keyhold style raised beds if you have enough of it.

 When making vertical projects, try to find stones that are similar in width.
 Variation in length can be useful.
 Lay down your largest blocks on your bottom layer.
 Start your next layer by offsetting the cracks to create stability.
 If you do a third layer or more continuing alternating the spacing so gaps between stones do not line up above or below each other.

-That’s pretty much the jist of it!
+That’s pretty much it!
 What about you?
 Have you put recycled concrete to use in your home or garden?
 Please share!

 Thinking About Getting Chickens?